shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_vision_cnn/README.md

 ```
 ros2 launch ti_vision_cnn bag_semseg_cnn_launch.py
 ``` -->

+Launch example for IMX390 camera is to be added later for ROS 2.

 **[Visualization on Ubuntu PC]** For setting up environment of the remote PC, please follow [Docker Setup for ROS 2](../../../docker/setting_docker_ros2.md)